 Create a fantasy wonderland that’s bright and colourful and filled with sparkling details.
 You could keep the walls simple and liven things up with their accessories, or paint a beautiful mural with a princess’ castle and a bright blue sky that will make them feel like they’re stepping into a Disney film every time they enter the room!

 Go for lots of shine and sheen in their bedding, and some glimmering fairy lights are essential!
-Add floral details, lots of butterflies and stars and plenty of magical accessories like a colourful unicorn lamp.
+Add floral details, lots of butterflies and stars and plenty of magical accessories like a star rug.

-They’ll need lots of space for dress up and roleplay, so a cabin bed, mid sleeper or high sleeper bed will be a great choice for young princesses.
-An elegant love heart toy box is an essential for all their favourite costumes and toys!
+They’ll need lots of space for dress-up and roleplay, so a cabin bed, mid-sleeper or high-sleeper bed will be a great choice for young princesses.
+An elegant love heart toy box is essential for all their favourite costumes and toys!

 Superheroes are all the rage for girls and boys alike – and a superhero-themed bedroom for your little one will bring so much excitement to their special space!
 Whether they dream of being Wonder Woman or they’re an Avenger-in-the-making, you can style their bedroom around the look of their heroes, or go for a classic comic book look for a cheerful, energetic bedroom for girls.

 Little fashionistas will adore a bedroom that’s all things glam.
 Think bold colours, sparkly lights, and plenty of glitter as far as the eye can see!

 To avoid the dreaded ‘floordrobe’ – which is sure to be likely if they love to play dress up – a glam room needs a big, gorgeous wardrobe that they can love from their younger years well into their teens.
 A floor mirror is always handy, and a dressing table is a must once they start exploring their make-up skills.
 Look out for storage solutions with lots of drawers for all their accessories, shoes and so on.